josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 1. APF Path: libraries following the Angular package format will have their source code updated to contain Ivy definitions.
 This ensures tree-shaking will work properly.
 2. Compatibility Path: libraries where `ngcc` cannot determine how to safely modify the existing code will have a patching operation applied.
 This patching operation produces a "wrapper" file for each file containing an Angular entity, which re-exports patched versions of the Angular entities.
 This is not compatible with tree-shaking, but will work for libraries which `ngcc` cannot otherwise understand.
 A warning will be printed to notify the user they should update the version of the library if possible.

-For example, if a library ships with commonjs-only code or a UMD bundle that `ngcc` isn't able to patch directly, it can generate patching wrappers instead of modifying the input code.
+For example, if a library ships with commonjs-only code or a UMD bundle that `ngcc` is not able to patch directly, it can generate patching wrappers instead of modifying the input code.

 ### Language Service

 The `@angular/language-service` is mostly out of scope for this document, and will be treated in a separate design document.
-However, it's worth a consideration here as the architecture of the compiler impacts the language service's design.
+However, it is worth a consideration here as the architecture of the compiler impacts the language service's design.

 A Language Service is an analysis engine that integrates into an IDE such as Visual Studio Code.
 It processes code and provides static analysis information regarding that code, as well as enables specific IDE operations such as code completion, tracing of references, and refactoring.
 The `@angular/language-service` is a wrapper around the Typescript language service (much as `ngtsc` wraps `tsc`) and extends the analysis of Typescript with a specific understanding of Angular concepts.
 In particular, it also understands the Angular Template Syntax and can bridge between the component class in Typescript and expressions in the templates.